What Is Mohs Micrographic Surgery?

 - The Mohs Surgery Patient Guide will answer the most commonly asked questions and explain the procedure in detail.

 - The Wound Care Supply List will ensure you have the materials you need to properly care for your wound after your surgery.

 Wound Care Instructions

-Your surgical wound will be covered by a pressure dressing.
-You may remove the dressing after _______ hours.
+- Your surgical wound will be covered by a pressure dressing.
+You may remove the dressing after 24 hours.
 Try not to get the pressure dressing wet during this time period.

-If you have discomfort following surgery, take Extra Strength Tylenol or _______ with food.
-If this does not control your discomfort, call Dr. Tope’s office at 952-746-6090.
+- If you have discomfort following surgery, take Extra Strength Tylenol with food.
+If this does not control your discomfort, call Dr. Tope at the clinic - 952-746-6090.
 DO NOT drink alcohol or take aspirin or non-steroidal anti-inflammatory medications: ibuprofen (Advil, Motrin), naprosyn (Aleve) and indomethacin (Indocin), as these drugs thin the blood and increase the risk of post-operative bleeding.
 Know that aspirin is found in many pain relievers and cold medicines, such as Exedrin, Bufferin, Emprin, Anacin, and Alka-Seltzer.
 Supplements such as garlic, vitamin E, gingko biloba and Echinacea also thin the blood and should be avoided during wound healing.

 *If you have already been advised by your doctor to take aspirin, coumadin, or anti-platelet medications (Plavix), we will give you specific instructions regarding your use of these medications.

 - Tissue swelling immediately after surgery is usually due to the injection of local anesthetic.
 This resolves within a few hours.
 Some swelling will occur at and around the surgical site and may last for several days due to normally increased blood flow and inflammation which support wound healing.
 Swelling is worst in the morning when you have been lying down all night and lessens during the day when you are upright.
 Swelling may be lessened further by: